Rome to Palermo Tours

 12% Off- US$3,212You save $438

-Boone, traveled in September
+Vanessa, traveled in April

 The route winds from Rome through Naples and Capri, crossing the Tyrrhenian Sea to Sicily.
 Highlights include Taormina's Greek theater, Caltagirone's ceramic heritage, before reaching Palermo's historic center with its Norman architecture.